 Man's free will worketh reward in heaven by good works wrought

 with grace. in faith and charity, and not in faith

-alone, whatsoever Friar Barnes against
+8 alone, whatsoever Friar Barnes against

-free will and good works ba •
+free will and good works b ,

-nat he speaketh of satisfaction, and that 5
+that he speaketh of satisfaction, and that 5

 the words are good and true; for

-afficient-and so is the least drop of his
+sufficient-and so is the least drop of his

 of the sins of all the whole world,

-and many be without any or ther satisfaction saved, as be all
+other satisfaction saved, as be all

-the children that after Bapti sm die in their cradles.
+ism die in their cradles.
 But God hath 10

-Of satisfaction not so ordered yet that every man which
+Of satisfaction not so ordered yet that every man which 10

 hath age and discretion should so trust unto

-that satisfaction by which C Christ with his Passion satisfied for all
+that satisfaction by which Christ with his Passion satisfied for all

-men's sins at once that he e should for his own sins by the
+ne should for his own sins by the

-fruitful works of penance m nake no satisfaction himself; no 15
+make no satisfaction himself; no 15

-n Christ be our advocate and pray for us, that
+• th Christ be our advocate and pray for us, that

 more slack and remiss in praying also

-r he biddeth and teacheth us also to pray,
+or he biddeth and teacheth us also to pray,

 How to pray to saints and that without ceasing and fainting.
 Nor

-he taketh it not for folly, nor for sin, that 20
+iio ii to pray to samus he taketh it not for folly, nor for sin, that 20

-od, we honor and pray to the saints
+for the honor we bear to G od, we honor and pray to the saints

 be intercessors for us; against which

 very a foolish process as ever did heretic

-e that heresy first began; and
+the that heresy first began; and

-• • e in many places against satisfaction and 25
+he in many places against satisfaction and 25

 against all the Sacrament of

-e saith that "the church" is made clean and
+\mathcal{C} e saith that "the church" is made clean and

-sins, it appeareth well that though he
+r sins, it appeareth well that though he

-Saint Augustine spoke yet he meaneth 20
+Saint Augustine spoke yet he meaneth

-nt.
+ant.
 For Saint Augustine in divers other 30

-• er should acknowledge his deadly sins
+er should acknowledge his deadly sins

-• d do satisfaction and penance -as he doth both in divers other places
+nd do satisfaction and penance

+• t-as he doth both in divers other places

-• • his book De vera et falsa paenitentia , where
+his book De vera et falsa paenitentia, where

 Augustine, De vera et falsa he saith in this wise: "Therefore, he that 35

-repenteth, let him utterly repent.
-Let 33
+0 repenteth, let him utterly repent.
+Let

-paemienia, chapters 10 ana 13 him show his sorrow with tears; let him
+him show his sorrow with tears; let him

-represent and declare his life e unto God by the priest; let him
+represent and declare his li fe unto God by the priest; let him